 Similar to Ashtanga Vinyasa (mentioned below), the Iyengar method stresses the importance of following the eight limbs as described in the Yoga Sutras, and strives to balance the koshas in a way that is sustainable over ones’ lifetime.

 Sri K. Pattabhi Jois (1915-2009)

 Jois is responsible for popularizing and bringing Ashtanga Vinyasa to the West.
 Within this particular style, practitioners progress through six series of vigorous sequences that link breath to movement while incorporating other tools such as chanting, drishtis (gaze points) and bandhas (body locks).
-Practitioners master one series at a time and tend to practice at their own pace; the role of the studio teacher is to spend class adjusting and assisting each practitioner individually, instead of leading an entire class altogether.
+Practitioners master one series at a time and practice at their own pace; the role of the teacher is to spend class adjusting and assisting each practitioner individually, instead of leading an entire class altogether.

 The name, Ashtanga Vinyasa, comes from Patanjali’s Yoga Sutras and style of movement: practitioners are encouraged to utilize the 8 Limb (“Ashtanga”) Path on their journey and “Vinyasa” refers to the linking of breath to dynamic movement.
 Similarly to Hatha Yoga, Jois believed yoga should start with asana.

 It’s important to be transparent about this particular teacher, especially if his history is new to you.
 Over the past several years, there have been many allegations made towards Jois for alleged sexual abuse, which you can easily find with a little bit of internet research.
 Despite these allegations and for the sake of historic education, the popularity of Ashtanga Vinyasa and the many lives the practice has changed makes its mention as equally important as the others.